openstack/openstack-manuals/doc/admin-guide-cloud/source/identity_concepts.rst

     token that the Identity service provides.

 Domain
     An Identity service API v3 entity.
-Represents a collection of projects and users that defines administrative boundaries for the management of Identity entities.
-A domain, which can represent an individual, company, or operator-owned space, exposes
-    administrative activities directly to system users.
+Domains are a collection of projects and users that define administrative boundaries for managing Identity entities.
+Domains can represent an individual, company, or operator-owned space.
+They expose administrative activities directly to system users.
 Users can be granted the administrator role for a domain.
 A domain administrator can create projects, users, and groups in a domain